snowdrop/springboot-to-quarkus-migration/README.md

 The document helps you to migrate your Spring Boot 3.x application to Quarkus 3.x.

+**Remark**: To validate guide and under the hood the rules it refers like the instructions, we selected initially as project: https://github.com/adampeer/spring-boot-todo-app.
+When new iterations of this guide will occur, then we will enrich the collection of the projects with Spring Boot Petclinic and more for each new starters integrated.

 ## Constraints

 *This section lists the technical constraints, limitations of the existing analysing tool and identify improvements and new rules to be developed in the future*